redrook/rookshot/two.md

 I'd love to kill you, but it looks like you already died (he could be like “no I didn't” and then immediately gets killed by her)

+[Mark] No I didn't.
+Mark gets sniped by Melissa.

 I hate to pop into your lobby uninvited
 But I just had to say, I'm feeling slighted
 You play my favorite game, and now I am reminded
 That I can do so much better

-(he could be like “seriously, are you finished?”)
+[Mark] Seriously, are you finished?

 Never will, I date someone like you
 I wish nothing but the worst for you too